Factbox - Updated gold price forecasts

-LONDON Gold prices hit a record high above $1,900 an ounce on Tuesday, boosted by hefty losses in stock markets in recent sessions and speculation that a sluggish U.S. recovery could lead to a further round of quantitative easing.
+LONDON Gold prices hit a record high near $1,780 an ounce on Tuesday as worries over debt levels in the euro zone and the United States knocked confidence in the outlook for the global economy, sparking heavy selling of assets seen as higher risk.

-Spot prices are up by about a third this year and are on track for their biggest quarterly gain in at least 25 years.
-The rally has prompted a number of banks and trading houses to raise their gold price forecasts.
+Spot prices are up by nearly a quarter so far this year and are on track for their biggest quarterly gain in 25 years.
+Their rally has prompted a number of banks and trading houses to raise their gold price forecasts.

 Below are recent price views for gold.
 Please note that dates given are those of the reports in which the forecasts appeared, which may differ from the dates on which they were made.